JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 As a bug, this was pretty easy, the fix is obvious, just clone the board.
 Also, the bug was pretty fun to look at...
 It made me want to make this happen "for real" during search so you can watch the engine "think".
+Maybe in v2....

 ### Who up passing by they value

-In zig everything is passed by Value by default.
+In zig everything is passed by value.
 So basically every param is copied when passed to a function (though this might be optimized to a ptr ref in some cases).

 Sometimes zig will let you know you probably messed up.
 For example